Indians beat Cubs 4-0, lose Civale to finger injury

 Chicago lost for the sixth time in eight games, and Javier Báez was pulled by manager David Ross after the shortstop made an embarrassing mental mistake.
 Adbert Alzolay (4-6) permitted three runs over 4 2/3 innings in his return from the 10-day injured list after being sidelined by a blister on his right middle finger.

 With one out in the fourth and Báez aboard after a fielder’s choice, Anthony Rizzo hit a fly ball to left field.
-Báez apparently thought there were two outs and was almost to third when he was doubled off first base, leading to a round of boos from the crowd of 32,934 at Wrigley Field.
+Báez thought there were two outs and was almost to third when he was doubled off first base, leading to a round of boos from the crowd of 32,934 at Wrigley Field.

+“We’ve just got to make sure we’re focused and locked in during the game,” Ross said, “and sometimes our frustrations can distract us a little bit.
+We had a good conversation and I think that’s behind us.”

+“I blame it on myself.
+I lost the count of the outs,” he said.
+“We talked about it.
+We are on the same page, and I’ll be there tomorrow to help the team.”

 Sergio Alcántara replaced Báez in the field and was unable to throw out Harold Ramirez on an infield single leading off the fifth.
-After Bradley bounced into a fielder’s choice, Naylor hit a drive to right-center for a two-run homer, making it 3-0.
+After Bradley bounced into a fielder’s choice, Naylor hit a drive to right-center for a two-run homer on the ninth pitch of his at-bat, making it 3-0.

+“I was just trying to be as patient as I could and foul off as many as I could just to get ready for that right one,” Naylor said.

 Bradley connected in the second, and the Indians added another run in the eighth when Cesar Hernandez scampered home on a wild pitch by Tommy Nance.